MRU-CSIS-1501/201804.asg.05.documentation/notes.for.CharToColorMap.java.md

 There are just three methods (and two of them are constructors!) that you need to do in here - they are marked TODO.
 (Please remove the TODO when you have completed the method.)

 If you need to create any helper methods, they should be declared **private** and **non-static**.

+## What you can assume

+All color maps you need to process are well-formed (that is to say they won't have any format errors).

+You can also assume that you won't have an empty map file.